hannibalzhang/ssh-scp-doc/SSH and SCP.md

 _A Guide Perpetrated by The Computer Science Major's Committee;_
 _Authored by Dan Barella_

-So you've heard of this mysterious and slightly tantalizing set of commands that begin with an 's'.
-Perhaps you're intrigued by the possibility to **WORK ON YOUR OWN PERSONAL COMPUTER** and then **AUTOMAGICALLY TRANSFER YOUR FILES TO OCCS TO HAND THEM IN** – all from the cozy comfort of your twin extra long bed?
+Are you intrigued by the possibility of **WORKING ON YOUR OWN PERSONAL COMPUTER** and then **AUTOMAGICALLY TRANSFERRING YOUR FILES TO OCCS TO HAND THEM IN** – all from the cozy comfort of your twin extra long bed?
 Well we're here to help!

-`ssh` and `scp` are commands that you run on the terminal.
+`ssh` is a command that you run on the terminal which allows you to log in to your OCCS account remotely.
 The `s` prefix just means `secure`.

 - `ssh` means _secure shell_, with `sh` referencing the _terminal shell_.
 On OCCS we run the `bash` shell, though there are many shells like `zsh`, `csh`, `tcsh`, bla bla bla.
-- `scp` means _secure copy_, where `cp` references the UNIX copy utility.

-These commands let you transfer files to your OCCS account, and then drive around your OCCS account as if you were working on a lab machine.
+This command essentially lets you drive around your OCCS account as if you were working on a lab machine.
 You can do this from *any* UNIX machine, not just your own.

 ---